Eieyron/DjangoRidesAPI/README.md

 |2|2025-10|3|

 is correct and is ideal because the database has 5 trips that have exceeded more than 1hr, other trips have not exceeded 1hr.
-At the same time, I made it so that the data has 2 drivers, 1 trip for id:1, and 4 trips for id:2 -- which matched the results correctly, as compared to the image below (from djang-admin).
+At the same time, I made it so that the data has 2 drivers, 1 trip for id:1, and 4 trips for id:2 -- which matched the results correctly, as compared to the image below (from django-admin).

 ![django-admin-screenshot](django-admin-ss.png)